almata/SENotebook/readme-footer-content.md

 ## How to create a notebook like this

-For the last ten years or so I have used several blogging solutions: Blogger, WordPress, Octopress, Jekyll, Blogdown and even custom sites manually crafted using ASP (back in 2007), PHP (some years later), plain static HTML files (at different times)...
-None of those were really what I wanted to use as I have always been looking for a system with these characteristics:
+For the last fifteen years or so I have used several blogging solutions: Blogger, WordPress, Octopress, Jekyll, Blogdown and even custom sites manually crafted using ASP (back in 2003), PHP (some years later), plain static HTML files (at different times)...
+None of those were what I really wanted to use, as I have always been looking for a system with these characteristics:

 * __It has to be extremely easy to use__.
 When I am to add some content I do not want to run any command or use any template and follow some rigid rules.
 This way, if I stay away from my notebook for some time, I still will remember how to add some content when I get back.
 * __It has to be magic-free__.
 If I have to install gems, dependency managers, clone some repository, go find where to add my content, run more commands...
 I will simply get bored and stop keeping my notebook up to date.